 - 1859 stone memorial originally built to mark Mozart’s burial site in St. Marx cemetery

-- Now located next to Beethoven and Schubert’s graves
+- Located next to Beethoven and Schubert’s graves

 - See also: